api-platform/docs/core/elasticsearch.md

 ## Creating Models

-First of all, API Platform follows the best practices of Elasticsearch:
+API Platform follows the best practices of Elasticsearch:
 * a single index per resource should be used because Elasticsearch is going to [drop support for index types and will allow only a single type per index](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html);
 * index name should be the short resource name in lower case;